Skip to main content

 Law Firms GEO

-How to Track Whether AI Search Is Sending Your Law Firm Clients (GA4 Guide)
+How to Track if AI Search Is Sending Your Law Firm Clients

-AI engines like ChatGPT, Perplexity, Claude, and Gemini already show up as referrals in GA4.
-Here is how to build a custom report in fifteen minutes to see exactly which platforms are sending your firm clients.
+ChatGPT, Perplexity, Claude, and Gemini already show up in your analytics as referral sources.
+Here is how to build a simple custom report that shows exactly which AI platforms are sending your firm clients.

 12 min read